capitanfuturo/capitanfuturo/README.md

 ### Hi there 👋

-I am 👨 a father of three, 👪 an husband, a computer science engineer :computer: and have experience in working in many company as 👨🏻‍💻 tech lead and full stack developer in Italy.
+I am 👨 a father of three, 👪 an husband, a computer science engineer :computer: and have experience in working in many company as 👨🏻‍💻 manager, tech lead and full stack developer in Italy.
 Besides programming I enjoy ⚽ playing soccer, 🏃‍♂️ running and drinking 🍻 beer with my friends and colleagues.

-- 🏦 I’m currently working on Docker, Docker-Compose, NestJS, Angular, SpringBoot
+- 🏦 I’m currently working on Docker, Docker-Compose, MSSQL, .NET
 - 🌱 I’m currently learning AI, DDD
 - 👯 I enjoy working on: Side projects, Open Source projects, DIY Rasperry Pi and Arduino projects
 - 💬 Ask me about Software Architectures